eoncarlyle/puro/README.md

 - [x] Batching producer writes, compare benchmarks
 - [x] Benchmarks on same level as `src`
 - [ ] Active segment transition race condition handling
+- [ ] Write size ceiling specification (small)
+- [ ] Benchmarks: investigation on read buffer size
 - [ ] Reader indexes and incomplete message repair
 - [ ] Fix spurious segment
 - [ ] Multithreaded producer tests

 ## Development Log

+### 2025-10-08
+While I've done more thinking about incomplete message updates from producers, sitting down to write the consumer implementation has made me think about how if a producer writes 100+ Mb of messages in one go we will _not_ want to read the whole thing into memory.
+I haven't yet put a ceiling on write sizes but will need to do so eventually.
+But anyways apparently people like using 8k read buffers (there is some empirical work backing this).
+As far as disambiguating failing writes from incomplete writes, Jesse disappointingly said that it was out of is wheelhouse so my search continues on this.
+But we'll be forced to handle this for the batched reads on the consumer.

+One thing of note is that if the reader knew when the writer lock was relinquished that would allow the reader to distinguish this.
+Note that if a consumer can access the write lock around the offending segment it is necessarily the case that the writer is finished because it has relinquished the write lock at that part of the file.
+But that leaves a
+question: how can a reader tell the difference between a writer that isn't finished and a reader that is 'investigating' and possibly repairing the segment?
+Maybe the answer is that they don't _need_ to.
+This will require saving the offset and changing over file channels, but as soon as a CRC is off the reader knows an end-file offset and there can be a race between consumers to acquire the exclusive lock between the last safe offset and the final offset.
+This can then let the producers continue on their merry way, with the first consumer converting the message to a control message.
+Only one consumer should ever have to clean the message, but that isn't an invariant we need to depend on.

+### 2025-10-07
+The question "how large can a write be to produce one `FSEvent` or `inotify` event" isn't super easy to predict.
+It is very hard to a consumer to _a priori_ differentiate between a write that is incomplete due to an error and one that is incomplete because it is large.
+Do note that for large writes the time required for event consumption gets larger, so maybe there is a grace period for sufficiently large writes?
+My model for this is that the smallest file that could force multiple events would be split in roughly two, so the first thing the consumer would see would be a substantial offset change followed by another substantial offset change.
+Thresholds on this may be difficult to setup.

+Relevant manpages
+- MacOS
+  - `man 2 kevent`
+  - `man 2 open`
+  - `man 2 write`
+  - `man 2 fcntl`
+  - `man 9 vnode`
+  - `man 7 fsevents`
+- Linux
+  - `man 7 inotify`
+  - `man 7 fsnotify`
+  - `man 7 fanotify`
+  - `man 2 write`
+  - `man 2 pwrite`

 ### 2025-10-06-1